-5.56 Southern Area Policy 4 (SA4): Land South of Ganger Farm, East Romsey mentions specifically that 'development with be permitted subject to...
-Appropriate mitigation in relation to the Mottisfont Bats Special Area of Conservation (SAC) in accordance with Policy BIO2'.
-The supporting text for this policy highlights that Ganger Wood is present within the site allocation and that the masterplan would need to 'reinforce, protect and enhance green infrastructure networks and ensure the SAC foraging area is preserved and that the Ganger Wood Ancient Woodland and SINC and other woodland areas are appropriately protected.
-This includes ensuring the appropriate level of darkness is retained.'

-- 5.57 Southern Area Policy 5 (SA5): Land South of the Bypass, South Romsey states 'Development will be permitted subject to:...
-Appropriate mitigation in relation to the Mottisfont Bats Special Area of Conservation (SAC),'.
-The supporting text identifies that there are habitats on site which contribute to the Mottisfont Bats SAC FLL and highlights the presence of mature trees, protected by Tree Preservation Orders.
-The supporting text echoes the aforementioned masterplan requirements of SA4. - 5.58 The Test Valley Local Plan has acknowledged the potential impacts that development at Land South of Ganger Farm, East Romsey and Land South of the Bypass, South Romsey may have on Mottisfont Bat SAC FLL and has provided mitigation requirements to protect suitable FLL.
-The Test Valley Local Plan will not cause a likely significant effects to FLL for these two sites. - 5.59 The supporting text in Housing Policy 8 (HOU8): Meeting the needs of Gypsies, Traveller and Travelling Showpeople includes text stating that the requirements set out in Appendix 3 will apply to the Land at Bunny Lane, as it is within the zone of influence of Mottisfont Bats SAC.
-Appendix 3 links back to the requirement for appropriate mitigation in line with BIO1-3.
+- 5.79 For Southern Area Policy 4 (SA4): Land South of Ganger Farm, Romsey the supporting text for this policy highlights that Ganger Wood is present within the site allocation and that the masterplan would need to 'reinforce, protect and enhance green infrastructure networks and ensure the SAC foraging area is preserved and that the Ganger Wood Ancient Woodland and SINC and other woodland areas are appropriately protected.
+This includes ensuring the appropriate level of darkness is retained.' - 5.80 For Southern Area Policy 5 (SA5): Land South of the Bypass, South Romsey the supporting text identifies that there are habitats on site which contribute to the Mottisfont Bats SAC FLL and highlights the presence of mature trees, protected by Tree Preservation Orders.
+The supporting text echoes the aforementioned masterplan requirements of SA4. - 5.81 In the Regulation 18 Stage 2 draft Local Plan, the supporting text in Housing Policy 8 (HOU8): Meeting the needs of Gypsies, Traveller and Travelling Showpeople includes text stating that the general requirements set out in Appendix 3 will apply to the Land at Bunny Lane and indicates the site is within the zone of influence of Mottisfont Bats SAC and appropriate mitigation will be needed.
+Appendix 3 links back to the requirement for appropriate mitigation in line with BIO1-3. - 5.82 Policy BIO2: International Nature Conservation Designations requires that appropriate mitigation is provided to mitigate impacts on Special Protection Areas (SPAs) and Special Areas of Conservation (SACs) for